 Routes and itineraries along the Grand Union Canal

-The marinas near Foxton Locks are perfectly placed for you to enjoy a variety of routes, whether you are looking for a romantic weekend or a longer cruising holiday.
-From this starting point you can head into historic Leicester for a city break, complete with cultural highlights and hip bars and restaurants, literally on your doorstep.
+Union Wharf marina near Foxton Locks is perfectly placed for you to enjoy a variety of routes, whether you are looking for a romantic weekend or a longer cruising holiday.
+From this starting point you can head into historic Leicester for a city break, complete with cultural highlights and restaurants, literally on your doorstep.

 For those seeking a quieter pace of life, the tranquil countryside of the Leicestershire canals provides ample opportunity for photography, nature walks and relaxation, with a plentiful supply of towpath pubs and restaurants.